China Telecom Sees Profits Surge In H1 - UrduPoint

 China Telecom Sees Profits Surge In H1

+China Telecom Co., Ltd. (China Telecom), one of China's three largest telecom operators, reported a profit surge in the first half of the year

-BEIJING, Aug.
-15 (UrduPoint / Pakistan Point News - 15th Aug, 2021 ) --:China Telecom Co., Ltd. (China Telecom), one of China's three largest telecom operators, reported a profit surge in the first half of the year.
+BEIJING, (UrduPoint / Pakistan Point News - 16th Aug, 2021 ) :China Telecom Co., Ltd. (China Telecom), one of China's three largest telecom operators, reported a profit surge in the first half of the year.

 Profits attributable to equity holders of the company jumped 27.2 percent year on year to 17.7 billion Yuan (about 2.73 billion U.S.